-Any dog owner will tell you their dog can sense them coming way before any human can.
-But is that just our perception, or can dogs really tell when we're on our way home before we set foot in the building?
+All dog owners will tell you that their dog can sense them coming home way before any human can.
+But is that just our perception, or do dogs really have some sort of amazing sixth sense that tells them when we're on our way home before we set foot in the front door?

 There is a general consensus among experts that dogs can indeed sense when we're coming home in advance.
-Although there is not yet a definitive answer as to how they know, there are a couple of hypotheses that would explain this phenomenon.
+Although there is not yet a definitive answer as to how they know, there are a some hypotheses that would explain this phenomenon.

-Here's an obvious example: If you live in a house and drive a car to work, you've probably witnessed your dog get excited when she hears your car pull up in the driveway.
+Here's a pretty standard example of dogs picking up on the cues around them: if you live in a house and drive a car to work, you've probably witnessed your dog get excited when she hears your car pull up in the driveway.
 That's because she's learned that the sound of that particular car means her beloved owner isn't far behind.
+Pretty obvious, right?

-In addition, dogs' amazing sense of smell might play a role in their advance knowledge of our arrival.
-In Alexandra Horowitz's book _Being a Dog,_ she writes that in addition to dogs' incredible perception of environmental cues, "it might be that the odors that we leave around the house when we leave lessen in a consistent amount each day."
+In addition, dogs' amazing sense of smell might play a role in their advance knowledge of their family members' arrivals.
+In Alexandra Horowitz's book Being a Dog, she writes that in addition to dogs' incredible perception of environmental cues, "it might be that the odors that we leave around the house when we leave lessen in a consistent amount each day."
 In other words, your dog might know that your scent is strongest in the morning, and lessens to a consistent level each day.
 When the scent fades to that level, they know it's time for their owner to come home.

 Dogs are expert observers of humans as well as the environment around them.
 We think that a combination of environmental cues and dogs' keen sense of smell contribute to their ability to sense when we are coming home far before we arrive.
 Unfortunately, there aren't many studies on dogs anticipating their owners' arrival, so humans' hypotheses remain hypotheses for now.
 However, one thing is certain: dogs are amazing.